 9-1.
-Per CEQA requirements, land use impacts associated with the Jepson Parkway Project were measured against conditions existing at the time of the 2000 circulation of the Notice of Preparation of an EIR.
-Minor changes in land use information have been updated.
+Minor changes in land use information have been updated in Figure 3.1-1.
 STA and Caltrans have coordinated closely with Travis Air Force Base officials to avoid impacts to Air Base lands and operations.
 Development projects planned or already in process for the greater project area are included in the travel demand models used to forecast traffic for the Jepson Parkway Project alternatives.
 These are the local projects the Jepson Parkway Project is designed to serve.

 - 9-2.
 Thank you for your comment.
-The requested change to the Draft EIR/EIS is reflected in the Final EIR/EIS. - 9-3.
+The requested change to the Draft EIR/EIS is reflected in the Final EIS. - 9-3.
 (Assume the commenter means Figure 3.3-1) Thank you for your comment.
-The requested change to the Draft EIR/EIS is reflected in the Final EIR/EIS. - 9-4.
-The text in Section 3.4 Community Impacts, of the Draft EIR/EIS and the Final EIR/EIS reflects conditions as of Summer 2007. - 9-5.
-According to the Office of Planning and Research (OPR) Technical Advisory on CEQA and Climate Change, recent legislation regarding State goals for the reduction of greenhouse gas (GHG) emissions did not amend CEQA to require new analytical processes to account for impacts associated with GHG.
-However, Senate Bill 97 directs OPR to develop draft CEQA Guidelines "for the mitigation of greenhouse gas emissions or the effects of greenhouse gas emissions" by July 1, 2009 and directs the Resources Agency to certify and adopt the CEQA Guidelines by January 1, 2010.
+The requested change to the Draft EIR/EIS is reflected in the Final EIS. - 9-4.
+The text in Section 3.4, Community Impacts, of the Draft EIR/EIS and the Final EIS reflects conditions as of Summer 2007. - 9-5.
+This comment related to California Environmental Quality Act (CEQA) requirements was responded to in the Final EIR prepared by STA for the project. - 9-6.
+Thank you for your comment.
+The requested change to the Draft EIR/EIS is reflected in the Final EIS. - 9-7.
+The current status of this property is reflected in Section 3.6, Traffic and Transportation/Pedestrian and Bicycle Facilities, of the Final EIS.